eflautt/ga-data-science/lessons/lesson-7/readme.md

 When our error is described as _biased_, it means that the learner's prediction is consistently far away from the actual answer.
 This is a sign of poor sampling: perhaps the population is not well represented in the model, or other data needs to be collected.

 Otherwise, one objective of a _biased_ model is to trade this biased error for _generalized_ error.
 That is, we'd prefer if the error was distributed more evenly across the model, even if that means it doesn't explain the sample as well.
+This is called error due to _variance_.

 Since whole point of prediction is for a model to work on data that the model hasn't seen at all, the model should perform _generally_ well on that data it has not seen!
 If your model has a lot of _bias_, then even if you have a good r-squared or mean squared error with the data learned from, it could perform **poorly** on the data it is actually supposed to predict!